(Back to the Intermediate Algebra Homepage)

 1. Take a test on topics covered in tutorials 12 - 17 in this website.

-Introduction
+desk Introduction

 It is important to note that, chances are, I'm not your math instructor.
 You need to check with your math teacher as to things like when your next math test is and what it covers.
 It may cover more material on the test than what is in this practice test.
 Just note that there are other practice tests at this website.
 So, after finding out what is on your test (if you have one) do the practice test(s) problems that go with the test you are preparing for.
 If you are not in a class or are not having a test soon, this practice test is still good practice to go through and check to make sure you are understanding this material before moving on - kind of like a spot check.
 The material on this practice test goes with Tutorial 12: Graphing Equations, Tutorial 13: Introduction to Functions, Tutorial 14: Graphing Linear Equations, Tutorial 15: The Slope of a Line, Tutorial 16: Equations of Lines, and Tutorial 17: Graphing Linear Inequalities.

 Also note that your teacher may word the problems on their test a little differently, may have some different kinds of problems, or may have a different number of problems than what is in this practice test.
 Again, since I'm probably not your math instructor, I don't know exactly how your teacher will set up your math test.
-Just note that these problems will help you build an understanding of the concepts presented and the terms used in a lot of math problems.
+Just note that these problems will help you build an understanding of the concepts presented and the terms used in math problems.
 If you have an understanding of the problems instead of just memorizing them, then you should do fine on these concepts, no matter how the test is set up.

 Steps to Studying for a Math Test

-3. Third, review concepts.
+3. Review concepts.
 Whether you got the problems right or wrong, make sure you review over them.
 If you did get a problem wrong, make sure you either review that concept in it's respective tutorial or ask your math teacher about it.
 If you don't ask about a problem before a test, you are going to kick yourself when it comes up on the test.

-4. Fourth, work through problems as if you were taking the test - no notes, book, webpages, etc. This practice test is a perfect way to do that.
+4. Work through problems as if you were taking the test - no notes, book, webpages, etc. This practice test is a perfect way to do that.
 After taking this practice test, check your answers by clicking on the link to the answer key found at the bottom of the practice test (before the 'need extra help on these topics' section)

 During the Test